If you want to use a skip on a public highway, you will require a licence.

 Once your skip company is registered with us, you still need a licence for each skip you want to place on the public highway.

-To apply for additional skip licences please send us a cheque for the relevant amount - dependent on how many licences you require.
-A one month skip licence will cost £70.
+To apply for additional skip licences please send us a cheque for the relevant amount or alternatively by

 Please make the cheque payable to 'RBK' and send along with a covering letter to: